Dot-probe paradigm

 The dot-probe paradigm is a test used by cognitive psychologists to assess selective attention.
+It involves presenting participants with emotionally neutral and threatening words simultaneously in each ear, and measuring reaction times.

 Historical development

 The dot-probe paradigm originated from research conducted in 1981 by Christos Halkiopoulos, then an undergraduate student in psychology at the University College London (UCL).
 Under the supervision of Professor N.F.
 Dixon, Halkiopoulos developed what he termed an attentional probe paradigm using auditory stimuli in a dichotic listening task to investigate attentional biases toward threatening information.
 Participants were presented with emotionally neutral and threatening words simultaneously to each ear, and their attention allocation was assessed by measuring reaction times to auditory probes that followed the stimuli in attended or unattended channels.

 This method, implemented using reaction-time probes in the auditory modality, provided early empirical evidence of attentional biases to threat.
 Halkiopoulos described this work in his 1981 undergraduate dissertation, which is now publicly available.

 In 1986, MacLeod, Mathews, and Tata published the first widely known use of the dot-probe paradigm in the visual modality, which has since become the standard form.
-However, this visual version was directly inspired by Halkiopoulos’s earlier work.
+However, this visual version was directly inspired by Halkiopoulos's earlier work.
 According to Andrew Mathews, co-author of the 1986 paper:

 "Then Michael Eysenck made contact, and we picked the idea for the dot probe method from his student, Christos Halkiopoulos.
 I certainly remember that being a really fun time."

 —Mathews, quoted in Borkovec (2004, p.13).

-Additional acknowledgment of Halkiopoulos’s role appears in the work of Eysenck, MacLeod, and Mathews, as well as in Eysenck’s later publications.
+Additional acknowledgment of Halkiopoulos's role appears in the work of Eysenck, MacLeod, and Mathews, as well as in Eysenck's later publications.

 Despite these early recognitions, Halkiopoulos's contribution has often been omitted in subsequent literature.
 In recent years, efforts have been made to correct the record.
-A correction notice issued by Michael Eysenck on Taylor & Francis’s bookseller site for Cognition and Emotion (2014) states:
+A correction notice issued by Michael Eysenck on Taylor & Francis's bookseller site for Cognition and Emotion (2014) states:

 "In chapter 4, on pages 70–71, Christos Halkiopoulos should have been credited for his role as the inventor of the Dot Probe Paradigm and for the design and execution of the experiment discussed in Eysenck, M. W. (1991a)."

 A full autobiographical account of the development and reception of the paradigm—along with institutional and personal commentary—has been published by Halkiopoulos in a recent preprint.

+A detailed historical reconstruction of the paradigm's documented origins and subsequent attribution dispute has recently been published by Halkiopoulos.